It can’t be him, she thought. ~Or can it be?~

 Mia let go with pursed lips.
 “Mr. McKenzie.”

-Adelia cleared her throat, bringing the two newly acquainted youths out of their ogling.
+Adelia cleared her throat, bringing the two newly acquainted youth out of their ogling.

 Leanna grinned at her niece and gave Richard her business smile.
-Yet underneath her facade, she noted her niece’s worried expression.
+Yet underneath her façade, she seemed worried.
 “Thank you, Richard.
 It’s lovely to see you again.”